Graduate Certificate in Entrepreneurship

 - Strategic Management in a Global Environment (MGMT599) - 3 credit hours

 - This course presents a structure for formulating and implementing long-range corporate plans in the context of broad strategic issues that affect the firm.
 Students refine environmental assessment skills, craft strategies and study global competitive issues to enhance their ability to think strategically and develop sustainable competitive advantages.
-Prerequisites: ACCT504 and MKTG522
+Prerequisites: ACCT504; and ENTR550 or MKTG522